 Chocolate oil: this oil is good for softening the skin on your scalp, as well as literally softening your hair.
 If you find that you have hard hair that does not tend to be soft, chocolate oil will help to soften it.
 Combined with vitamin E this oil could be a particularly good alternative for women and men who are in the later part of their lives where the softness of their hair has decreased.
 Do own.

-Cinnamon Bark in Clove oil: Cinnamon Bark oil is good for the immune system.
-Clove oil eliminates acne, improves blood circulation, reduces gum disease and kills fungus.
+Cinnamon Bark in Clove Oil: Cinnamon Bark oil is good for the immune system.
+Clove oil eliminates acne, improves blood circulation, reduces gum disease and kills the fungus.
 This is a great oil to have in the oil combination of any hair type.
 Do own.

 Citron oil: used in Ayurvedic medicine and perfumery.
 Do not own.